KutlwanoJosi/skills-github-pages/index.md

 ---
-title: Welcome to my blog
+title: My Introduction to software developement
 ---

+In 2023 I started with my software development course!